dorneanu/roam/content/books/building_a_second_brain.md

 ---

-.
-The Archipelago of Ideas: Give Yourself Stepping-Stones

----

 Popularized in a previous period of information overload, the Industrial Revolution of the eighteenth and early nineteenth centuries, the commonplace book was more than a diary or journal of personal reflections.
 It was a learning tool that the educated class used to understand a rapidly changing world and their place in

 ---

-With the PARA system, every piece of information you want to save can be placed into one of just four categories:
-Projects: Short-term efforts in your work or life that you’re working on now.
-Areas: Long-term responsibilities you want to manage over time.
-Resources: Topics or interests that may be useful in the future.
-Archives: Inactive items from the other three categories

----

-Divergence and Convergence: A Creative Balancing Act

-If you look at the process of creating anything, it follows the same simple pattern, alternating back and forth between divergence and convergence.

----

-The first two steps of CODE, Capture and Organize, make up divergence.
-They are about gathering seeds of imagination carried on the wind and storing them in a secure place.
-This is where you research, explore, and add ideas.
-The final two steps, Distill and Express, are about convergence.
-They help us shut the door to new ideas and begin constructing something new

 ---